Responsible Study Abroad

 A supporter of SUU’s study abroad programs has pledged to the Office of Learning Abroad that they will donate to have one tree planted for every SUU student, faculty, and staff member who travels internationally on an SUU-sponsored study abroad program in 2021-2022, provided that the Office of Learning Abroad encourages all SUU travelers to take measures to offset their own carbon emissions in some way.

 An organization called One Tree Planted, which works to halt deforestation and restore forests all over the world, plants a tree for every dollar donated.
-Other organizations planting trees in an effort to restore forests and help offset carbon emissions include Carbon Footprint, CO2 Living, and Eden Reforestation Projects.
+Other organizations planting trees in an effort to restore forests and help offset carbon emissions include Carbon Footprint and Eden Reforestation Projects.
 We encourage you to consider the impact your travel has on the environment and, in whatever way you can, to do something to offset the carbon emissions resulting from your travel.

 Planeterra Impact Report 2021: 2021 Impact Report by Planeterra - Issuu